-Another key driving factor in TikTok app’s popularity is the fact that despite being a global app, it has a strong focus on localised content.
-The app often runs local contests and challenges and captures on local trends through the use of localised hashtags.
+Another key driving factor in TikTok app’s popularity is the fact that despite being a global app, it has a strong focus on localized content.
+The app often runs local contests and challenges and captures on local trends through the use of localized hashtags.

 One such contest held in Russia in September 2018 gained 31,000 video entries and millions of views from TikTok users.
 Thus, it helped promote the app in the country.

-TikTok also sends personalised recommendations to each of its users.
+TikTok also sends personalized recommendations to each of its users.
 This ensures that TikTok users are always updated on the latest trending videos and are never out of ideas for video creation.

-Using these techniques, TikTok has been able to pull off localisation on a global scale.
+Using these techniques, TikTok has been able to pull off localization on a global scale.

 Easy Content Creation, Sharing, and Viewing

 The TikTok app has simplified video creation and sharing and taken it to the next level.
 All users have to do is record anything and everything from their daily routines and post it instantly.
 Due to the short format, neither the video-creation nor the watching process takes much time or effort.